 The Public Safety Department provides police and fire protection for the City of Greenville and surrounding area.
 The department maintains a very active training and education program.
 Consideration is placed on efficient and effective public safety responsibilities performed in all areas of prevention, protection, and service.
 It is Public Safety’s goal to maintain a high quality personal and professional service to the residents of our community at all times.

-LIVE scan fingerprintingLive scan fingerprinting is available Monday-Friday 9:00 am through 4:00 pm.
+LIVE scan fingerprintingLive scan fingerprinting is available Monday, Wednesday, and Friday 9:00 am through 4:00 pm.
 No appointment is needed.

 You will need your ID and Live Scan paperwork provided by your employer.
 The paperwork must be printed out prior to your arrival.